 Becker was a teacher of drawing, writing and bookkeeping.
 He also authored a series of copybooks demonstrating his own version of American running penmanship.
 The models in this book are generally meant to be drawn rather than written, but the examples of calligraphed hands are beautifully executed.
-This book contains one of the finest models of round hand capitals from the 19th century… unfortunately, it is among the pages that are missing from this scan.
+This book contains one of the finest models of round hand capitals from the 19th century… A downloadable scan can be found here, the link above is “stream only”.

 Movement writing, Spencerian and similar systems.